katemanson/Olympic_medal_table/README.md

 * In general, work towards [this kind](http://www.bbc.co.uk/sport/olympics/rio-2016/medals/countries) of functionality.

 ##To run it
 * If you need to, check you have Ruby installed by entering `ruby -v` in your terminal.
 If this returns  version information, you're fine.
-If not, you can use the [installation page in the Ruby documentation](https://www.ruby-lang.org/en/documentation/installation/) to get it.
+If not, you can use the [installation page in the Ruby documentation](https://www.ruby-lang.org/en/documentation/installation/) to get it
-* Download or clone this repository.
+* Download or clone this repository
-* Install Sinatra (assuming you don't have it already) with `gem install sinatra`.
+* Install Sinatra (assuming you don't have it already) with `gem install sinatra`
-* Run the app with `ruby main_controller.rb`.
+* Run the app with `ruby main_controller.rb`
 * In your browser, visit http://localhost:4567